Food Piles Up At Gaza Crossing As Aid Agencies Say Unable To Work - UrduPoint

 Jerusalem, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2024) Days after Israel announced a daily pause in fighting on a key route to allow more aid into Gaza, chaos in the besieged Palestinian territory has left vital supplies piled up and undistributed in the searing summer heat.

-More than eight months of war, have led to dire humanitarian conditions in the Gaza Strip and repeated UN warnings of famine with outside aid severely restricted.

-Desperation among Gaza's 2.4 million population has increased as fighting rages, sparking warnings from aid agencies that they are unable to deliver aid including vegetables.
+Desperation among Gaza's 2.4 million population has increased as fighting rages, sparking warnings from agencies that they are unable to deliver aid.

 Israel says it has let supplies in and called on agencies to step up deliveries.

-"The breakdown of public order and safety is increasingly endangering humanitarian workers and operations in Gaza," the United Nations Office for the Coordination of Humanitarian Affairs, also known as OCHA, said in a briefing late Friday.
+"The breakdown of public order and safety is increasingly endangering humanitarian workers and operations in Gaza," the United Nations Office for the Coordination of Humanitarian Affairs, OCHA, said in a briefing late Friday.

 "Alongside the fighting, criminal activities and the risk of theft and robbery has effectively prevented humanitarian access to critical locations."